alwessel/fishscanner/README.md

 3. Add your fish
    - Take a photo of your drawing and save it to the `photos` folder
    - Supported formats: JPG and HEIC (iPhone photos)
+   - The fish will appear automatically in the ocean!
    - Run the app: `./run.sh`

 ## 2024 Changes